xzshao/xzshao.github.io/publications.md

 - I modified the AdaBoost algorithm code in scikit-learn to develop the Adjust-Adacost algorithm for this study.
 Using a real dataset from a commercial bank in China involving loans to famer, I compared the Adjust-Adacost model with the Adacost and AdaBoost models.
 Additionally, I compared it with other cost-sensitive algorithms like Cost-Sensitive Random Forest (CS-RF), Cost-Sensitive XGBoost (CS-XGBoost), Cost-Sensitive Support Vector Machine (CS-SVM), and Cost-Sensitive Decision Trees (CS-DT).
 The results showed that the Adjust-Adacost model significantly outperformed the others, **with an AUC improvement of over 20% compared to Adacost and more than 10% compared to the other cost-sensitive algorithms**.
 - I conducted extensive experiments on international public datasets such as UCI and KEEL, and the results consistently demonstrated that the proposed Cost-ML Model，**Adjusted Adacost model outperformed other cost-sensitive machine learning models.**

-### Based on Adaboost Algorithm for Loan Default Prediction Model (Published)
-<br>JOURNAL: Journal of China Emergency Management Science,May.
-2023
-<br>**First author**
-- I constructed an Adaboost model and conducted empirical analysis on a loan dataset from a commercial bank in China.
-The empirical analysis confirmed the superior performance of the Adaboost model in default prediction compared to other ensemble learning methods.